Mrs. Geraldine Heisch was born, raised and went to school at Friendship, through all 8 grades (Friendship no longer had a high school at that time).

 Located at the east end of the Machu part of the Granger Cemetery.
 A listing of all burials is shown in the Granger Dam & Lake Cemetery Relocations Booklet.

 Sam Allison operated a store north of the Allison home.
 The store carried essentials such as flour, sugar, coffee, tobacco, snuff, a bit of calico, thread, needles, and school supplies of paper, pencils, pen staff, and points and candy.

-Here in the Allison/ Friendship community, the tabernacle was a popular place for revival meetings, which often lasted a week.
+Here in the Allison/ Friendship community, the tabernacle was a popular place for revival meetings, often lasting a week.
 People slept beneath their wagons and their children within the wagon.
-People came from miles around, bringing enough feed for their horses to last a week.
-Good spring, water was handy.
+People came from miles around, bringing enough feed for their horses to stay a week.
+Good spring; water was handy.
 Fires were always going with beans bubbling in pots and cornbread baking in the dutch ovens which hot embers surrounded.
-The men would cut a lot of trees and place them in rows, and the lumberyard would lend them 1x12 planks to lay on them for seats.
+The men would cut many trees and place them in rows, and the lumberyard would lend them 1x12 planks to lay on them for seats.
 Some of the people living in the Allison/Friendship area at this time were: The Jim Allisons, The Crawford Allisons, The Polk Allisons, The Tom Winninghams, The Bun Martins, The Gus Wolsches, The Shine Rushings, The Sowells, The Simciks, The Ed Elliotts, and others.

 After consolidating with two nearby community schools (Enterprise and Centerville), the new Friendship school opened in the fall of 1923.
 (Image of new school-Picture F.)

 Enterprise, a rural school nicknamed Cocklebur, east of Friendship, was established about 1900.
 The nickname was due to the heavy growth of cockleburs nearby.
 This school consolidated with Friendship in 1922.